-South Gosforth First School is a two-form entry First School with approximately 300 children on roll from the local area.
+South Gosforth First School is a two-form entry First School.
+As of September 2023, South Gosforth now has a nursery with 26 places, taking the approximate number of children on role to 326.
 We are a proud member of the Gosforth Schools' Trust and work closely with these schools and the Local Authority to ensure the best provision for all of our children.